pidge1014/SRD20.Path.V.1.5/Base Classes/Magus.md

 If enhanced weapon is ingrained, it lasts all day once activated, rather than 1 minute.

 **Spell Combat (Ex)**:At 1st level, a magus learns to cast spells and wield his weapons at the same time.
 This functions much like [two-weapon fighting](https://www.d20pfsrd.com/feats/combat-feats/two-weapon-fighting-combat), but the off-hand weapon is a spell that is being cast.
 To use this ability, the magus must have one hand free (even if the spell being cast does not have somatic [components](https://www.d20pfsrd.com/magic#TOC-Components)), while wielding a light or one-handed melee weapon in the other hand.
 As a [full-round action](https://www.d20pfsrd.com/gamemastering/combat#TOC-Full-Round-Actions), he can make all of his attacks with his melee weapon at a –2 penalty and can also cast any spell from the magus spell list with a [**casting time**](https://www.d20pfsrd.com/magic#TOC-Casting-Time) of 1 [**standard action**](https://www.d20pfsrd.com/gamemastering/combat#TOC-Standard-Actions) (any [**attack roll**](https://www.d20pfsrd.com/gamemastering/combat#TOC-Attack-Roll) made as part of this spell also takes this penalty).
 If he casts this spell defensively, he can decide to take an additional penalty on his [attack rolls](https://www.d20pfsrd.com/gamemastering/combat#TOC-Attack-Roll), up to his [**Intelligence**](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-) bonus, and add the same amount as a [**circumstance bonus**](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Circumstance-Bonus) on his [**concentration**](https://www.d20pfsrd.com/magic#TOC-Concentration) check.
 If the check fails, the spell is wasted, but the attacks still take the penalty.
-At 8th level, and every 7 levels thereafter, a magus can cast an additional spell during a full attack, which occurs after , assuming they are able to make the corresponding additional melee weapon attack.
+At 8th level, and every 7 levels thereafter, a magus can cast an additional spell during a full attack, which occurs after the first, assuming they are able to make the corresponding additional melee weapon attack.

 ***Martial Specialization:***<br/>
 * **Unarmed Master:** While most magus learn to master casting with one hand, the unarmed masters of the magus have learned to exploit this.<br/>